 - A good pair of waterproof hiking shoes or boots

-- Underwear and socks: Best if they are moisture-wicking
+- Underwear and socks – preferably moisture‑wicking

 - Moisture‑wicking t‑shirt